David DeColibusGraduate Student NMSUAstronomy

 I am a graduate student in the Astronomy Dept, beginning in August 2017.
 My hometown is Cleveland, Ohio.
 I recieved my BS in Physics from Ohio Northern University in Ada, Ohio, working under Dr. Jason Pinkney as my advisor.

 My undergraduate research dealt in determining the masses of supermassive black holes in the centers of galaxies using various methods, particularly stellar kinematics (M-sigma relation) and gas disk kinematics.
-My area of interest during my graduate studies at NMSU is aimed more towards planetary sciences, although further specialization is TBD.
+My area of interest during my graduate studies at NMSU is aimed more towards planetary sciences, currently working with Dr. Jim Murphy in studies and modeling of the Martian atmosphere.

 - Ohio Section APS (OSAPS) Regional Meeting, Spring 2013